 Described by CNN Travel as “one of the world’s most enticing food and drink trails,” Richmond’s home-grown Dumpling Trail serves-up a 20-restaurant menu of great dumpling eateries to discover in the city.
 But while there’s everything from crispy wu gok and sesame-coated jian dui to shrimp-stuffed har gow and golden ham siu gok to sample here, our exclusive Dumpling Trail map makes plotting your own dumpling-themed dine-out easy and accessible.

 Not sure where to start your self-guided dumpling fest?
 Our itineraries page has a handful of carefully curated route suggestions to consider.
-The Authentic Chinese itinerary is a mouthwatering crawl around four handpicked restaurants where you can loosen your belt and dive into everything from some of Metro Vancouver’s most celebrated dim sum at Empire Seafood Restaurant to the freshly-made Sichuan wontons at Golden Sichuan Chinese Restaurant.
+The Authentic Chinese itinerary is a mouthwatering crawl around a couple of handpicked restaurants where you can loosen your belt and dive into everything from some of Metro Vancouver’s most celebrated dim sum at Empire Seafood Restaurant to the freshly-made xiao long bao at Suhang Restaurant.

 We’ve also created a handy Hole in the Wall itinerary for hungry locals and visitors keen to venture off the beaten path.
 This route points you to four hidden gem eateries, including several food court favourites.
 Get ready to sample everything from guo tie potstickers at Xi’an Cuisine—upstairs at the Richmond Public Market—to the soft, water-boiled parcels stuffed with pork and mushrooms at Red Lantern, located inside the hawker-style President Plaza Food Court.

 And keep in mind that dumplings aren’t just a Chinese staple.
 Since cultures throughout Asia have their own distinctive versions of this ultimate belly-filler, Richmond’s Dumpling Trail also features intriguing international alternatives.
-Check out the juicy Japanese gyoza at Pepper Lunch or bite into the delectable shrimp and pork tapioca banh bot loc dumplings at French-influenced Vietnamese café Ban Mi Tres Bon on the Around the World itinerary.
+Check out the tasty mandu (they’re available boiled, pan-fried, deep-fried, or in a hearty bowl of soup) at Samsoonie Noodle & Rice or bite into the delectable shrimp and pork tapioca banh bot loc dumplings at French-influenced Vietnamese café Ban Mi Tres Bon on the Around the World itinerary.

 Enjoy har gow, ham siu gok, siu mai, and more on the Dumpling Trail. | Photo: Tourism Richmond